-- -in terms of the idioms and conceptual tools through which ITK becomes possible.
-This can be separated into two clusters-the propensity to classify and the propensity to quantify; - ---in terms of the objects towards which thought is directed.
-Possible subdivisions here include: physical/inanimate (e.g. soils, water, climate); biological (e.g. crops, weeds, pests, domestic and other animals, insects); medical; and energy related; - -in terms of knowledge about fabrication and use of artifacts;
+- in terms of the idioms and conceptual tools through which ITK becomes possible.
+This can be separated into two clusters the propensity to classify and the propensity to quantify; - in terms of the objects towards which thought is directed.
+Possible subdivisions here include: physical/inanimate (e.g. soils, water, climate); biological (e.g. crops, weeds, pests, domestic and other animals, insects); medical; and energy related; - in terms of knowledge about fabrication and use of artefacts; - in terms of knowledge of the operation of the social and economic structures within which production is embedded.

 This final category is arguably only admissible under a broad definition of ITK.
-It includes readily articulate knowledge about such things as markets and co-operatives.
+It includes readily articulate knowledge about such things as markets and cooperatives.
 It may also include mechanisms of ecological adaptation bound up in rituals such as the intermittent slaughtering of pigs in parts of New Guinea.
 This raises the question whether people themselves conceive of production activities as separable from social and economic relations.

 Regarding the concept of ITK, there are reservations on two grounds.
-First, it can imply an old/ new distinction which is not helpful, since at any time the knowledge available to people is the outcome of processes of transmission and generation which have occurred both within and beyond the local environment.
+First, it can imply an old/new distinction which is not helpful, since at any time the knowledge available to people is the outcome of processes of transmission and generation which have occurred both within and beyond the local environment.
 Assimilation of 'outside' knowledge, and synthesis and hybridisation with existing knowledge, are continuing processes.
-Second, it may over-emphasise the static notion of a stock of knowledge available to be tapped to the neglect of knowledge-generation as a dynamic process.
+Second, it may overemphasise the static notion of a stock of knowledge available to be tapped to the neglect of knowledge-generation as a dynamic process.